anushka17jaiswal/RIDE-HISTORY/README.md

 **🚕 Ride History Web App**

 **About the Project**
-The **Ride History Web App** is a simple and easy-to-use web application that helps users keep track of their rides.
+Ride History is a full-stack web application that helps users store and manage ride details easily.
+Users can add ride information such as pickup location, drop location, fare amount, ride date, and ride status.

-Users can add ride details like pickup location, drop location, fare, date, and ride status.
-All rides are shown in a clean list where they can be searched, filtered, or deleted.
+The project uses a MySQL database to permanently store ride records and provides a clean, responsive interface to view, search, filter, and delete rides.

-This project is made using basic **HTML, CSS, and JavaScript**, so it is beginner-friendly and easy to understand.
+This project demonstrates full-stack web development using HTML, CSS, JavaScript, Node.js, Express.js, and MySQL.

 **Screenshots:**